ilovepdf/iloveimg-wp-watermark/README.txt

 Create custom watermarks combining image and text and protect your images from being shared or featured without owner consent.

-Trust reliable developers. **Best Watermark - Protect images on your site with iLoveIMG** is brought to you by the same developers of iLoveIMG.com, popular image editor trusted by millions.
+Trust reliable developers. **iLoveIMG Watermark** is brought to you by the same developers of iLoveIMG.com, popular image editor trusted by millions.

 **If you are looking for the best watermarking tool, iLoveIMG plugin comes packed with plenty of features.**